bravesirrobin358/auto-tetris/README.md

 ## Usage

+1. Install the requirements using requirements.txt
+2. Run "run.py"
-1. Open the Streamlit app in your browser.
+3. Open the Streamlit app in your browser.
-2. Allow camera access.
+4. Allow camera access.
-3. Follow the on-screen instructions to start the game.
+5. Follow the on-screen instructions to start the game.
-4. Move your body to control Tetris pieces and enjoy your workout!
+6. Move your body to control Tetris pieces and enjoy your workout!

 ## License